engineyard/ey-docs/pages/tutorial_deploy_fat_free_crm.md

     ![Green indicator shows that the instance is loaded](images/tutorials/instance_loaded.png)

-    A red indicator means a problem configuring the instance. {Can you suggest troubleshooting?}
+    A red indicator means a problem configuring the instance.

 2. Click HTTP.